How one sentence becomes a transaction

 Agents built for a specific store share context across the lifecycle.
 The discovery agent and the checkout agent run on the same session data.
 The recovery agent knows what the checkout agent logged.
 The post-purchase agent knows what the customer's full journey looked like before they converted.
 That shared context is what makes the actions intelligent rather than just automated.

 The second difference is ownership.
 SaaS tools are rented.
 If the vendor raises prices, deprecates a feature, or goes under, the capability leaves with them.
-Agentic commerce built as custom code is owned — it runs on infrastructure you control, it is checked into your repository, and it continues to work regardless of what happens to any third-party vendor.
+Agentic commerce built as custom code is owned — it runs on infrastructure you control, it is in your repository, and it continues to work regardless of what happens to any third-party vendor.

 What agentic commerce is not